psyked/old.psyked.github.com/_posts/2007-02-26-obscure-markup.md

 post_type: post
 ---

-# Obscure Markup

 This is probably the least tipworthy tip i can find, but here's some of the weirdest, most unusual tags and functions you can use in your basic HTML. <http://obscuretags.com/>

-What interests me most is the encoding of base64 data in your text code.
-(Check previous posts and you can see I've touched on this before) But now thanks to this article you can have a look at these links; One for the wiki on it and t'other for a website that can generate this base64 code for you from your images.
+What interests me most is the encoding of base64 data in your text code. _(Check previous posts and you can see I've touched on this before)_ But now thanks to this article you can have a look at these links; One for the wiki on it and t'other for a website that can generate this base64 code for you from your images.
 How about that?